-The library syntax is GEN numer (GEN x).
+The library syntax is GEN numer(GEN x).

-3.2.38 numtoperm(n, k): generates the k-th permutation (as a row vector of length n) of the numbers 1 to n.
+3.2.44 numtoperm(n, k).
+Generates the k-th permutation (as a row vector of length n) of the numbers 1 to n.
 The number k is taken modulo n!, i.e. inverse function of permtonum.
+The numbering used is the standard lexicographic ordering, starting at 0.